Sean Keating

 Beyond the Screen

-When I’m not digging into information architecture or mentoring my team, you will find me caring for the ~45 animals on my small suburban hobby farm, designing and building new outbuildings all by myself, remodelling my basement, cheering on my daughters at their competitive dance conventions, or – should it ever snow again – shredding the gnar in the back bowls of the local ski resorts.
+When I’m not digging into information architecture, cajoling an AI agent to put that button in the correct place, or mentoring my team, you will find me caring for the ~45 animals on my small suburban hobby farm, designing and building new outbuildings all by myself, remodeling my basement, cheering on my daughters at their competitive dance conventions, or – should it ever snow again – shredding the gnar in the back bowls of the local ski resorts.